Is Conveyancing Hard? A Comprehensive Guide to Conveyancers

 DIY conveyancing can end up being a painful process, but also one which can take up significant amounts of time and carries a large risk if things are missed.

-What does a conveyancer help with?
+What does a conveyancer help with in property transactions?

 As mentioned, your conveyancer will help with all of the paperwork and legal obligations involved with your purchase or sale.
+The day to day life of a conveyancer involves managing various legal documents, advising clients, and ensuring that all legal obligations are met during the property transaction process.

 If you are purchasing with someone your conveyancer will also help with the legal structures of this process, like the set up of a ‘tenants in common’ or ‘joint tenants’ relationship.
 They can also set up your home as an investment or in a self-managed super fund.